Lucyjpjones/lj-fscr/README.md

 - [Site](https://www.remove.bg/upload) used to remove background from logo

-- [Site](https://pinetools.com/colorize-image) used to change colour of image for logo design
+- [Site](https://pinetools.com/colorize-image) used to change the colour of the image for logo design

 - [Stack overflow](https://stackoverflow.com/):
   - [Code](https://stackoverflow.com/questions/43816377/add-body-overlay-when-a-sidebar-menu-opens/43816724) help for adding body overlay when a sidebar is open